Back to the Feature: Classical 3D Features are (Almost) All You Need for 3D Anomaly Detection: Method Specific Implementation Details

 \subsection{FPFH}

-To speed up calculations of FPFH, the point cloud is downsampled prior to running the algorithm.
-The downsampling is performed on the organized point cloud (i.e. image downsampling).
-It is then flattened into an unorganized point cloud.
-Using the implementation from the open-source library Open3D \cite{open3d}, a descriptor is extracted for each point.
-These descriptors are then reshaped back into an organized point cloud and their resolution is lowered by average pooling them.
+To speed up calculations of FPFH, we downsampled the point cloud prior to running the algorithm.
+The downsampling is performed on the organized point cloud (i.e. image downsampling); it is then flattened into an unorganized point cloud.
+Using the implementation from the open-source library Open3D \cite{open3d}, we extract a descriptor for each point.
+We then reshape these descriptors back into an organized point cloud and their resolution is lowered by average pooling them.
 FPFH requires normals to run, we estimate the normals using Open3D.
 The radius for the FPFH algorithm is $0.25$ and the $max\_nn$ parameter is set to $100$.
 The resulting feature is of dimension $33$.